glowform/reproducible-research/Assignments/RR_assignment_3.md

 In Dev2, create a new file called text3.txt with the line "A line added by Dev2".
 Stage, commit and try to push.
 Read the hints, follow and go to step 2.

 There's a conflict because Dev1 committed a different text3.txt file earlier.
 We're in a merging mode.
-Try to see whats wrong using `git status` etc. We can view files using `type`, `more` or `cat` or edit the file (e.g. in Notepad) to figure out what should remain.
+Try to see whats wrong using `git status` etc. We can view files using `type`, `more` or `cat` and then edit the file (e.g. in Notepad) to figure out what should remain.
 Then stage it and commit it.

 The merge becomes a new commit (try git log)